November, already? Thus, the end of Month 2!

 If you have read my previous blogs, Month 1 of 24 and Month 2 of 24, you know my stance on what is considered normal.
 I want to reach people and make them understand that the 40 rule is NOT how it has to be!
 Working 40 hours a week at $40,000 per year for 40 years and retiring with 40% of your pay is mediocre!
 Why do we accept this as our lives?!
 Why was I “normal” for so long?
 Why couldn’t I have figured this out sooner?
 Why did I think I was “making it” once I had a house with two cars in the driveway as I chose one to drive to work to spend almost my entire day there, making other people rich?

 I hadn’t made it!
 Not even close!
-Any idiot in America can do that!
+Anyone can do that.

 It will be hard for a while.
 Sleep is not something I am getting a lot of these days.
 But, who cares.
 Everyone always looks backs wishing they had done more THEN to make their life better NOW.
 I’m doing it, and I’m hoping to inspire others to do the same.
 Normal should represent a completely different lifestyle than we settle for – and choose to live.

 As promised in my first blog, below is a financial snapshot of this month.
 I failed to include this in last month’s update.
 Keep in mind that we are not actively contributing to our Roth IRAs or our daughter’s college savings until the mortgage is paid off, and we are only contributing what our companies match to our 401(k)s.

 As is my habit, I will leave you with a few questions to ask yourself.

 - Looking back at this past year, what could you have done to make your present situation better?